 Summer/Winter School and units of studies offered by other Faculties:

-- The Faculty of Arts and Social Sciences does not process DNF applications for units of study undertaken in Summer School or Winter School.
-For Summer or Winter School units of study students will need to apply directly to Summer or Winter School.
+The Faculty of Arts and Social Sciences does not process DC applications for units of study undertaken in Summer School or Winter School.
+For Summer or Winter School units of study, you will need to apply directly to Summer or Winter School.